 The use of intravenous immunoglobulins is not recommended in patients with sepsis or septic shock.

-Continuous or intermittent forms of renal replacement therapy can be used to facilitate management of fluid balance in hemodynamically unstable septic patients, or in septic patients with acute kidney injury who have an increase in creatinine/oliguria.
+Continuous or intermittent forms of renal replacement therapy can be used in septic patients with acute kidney injury.

-Sodium bicarbonate therapy may improve hemodynamics in patients with lactic acidemia and a pH of less than 7.15.
+Sodium bicarbonate therapy may improve hemodynamics in patients with severe metabolic acidemia (pH ≤ 7.2) and AKI (AKIN score 2 or 3).

 In the absence of contraindications, pharmacologic prophylaxis against venous thromboembolism (VTE) should be initiated.
 Low molecular weight heparins are preferred over unfractionated heparin for VTE.
-Whenever possible, a combination of pharmacologic and mechanical prophylaxis is recommended.
-However, when pharmacologic prophylaxis is not possible (eg, hemorrhagic shock, intracranial bleeding), mechanical VTE prophylaxis is suggested.
+Mechanical VTE is not recommended in addition to pharmacologic prophylaxis.

-If a patient has risk factors for gastrointestinal bleeding, stress ulcer prophylaxis should be given with either proton pump inhibitors or histamine-2 receptor antagonists.
-If a patient does not have risk factors for gastrointestinal bleeding, stress ulcer prophylaxis is not recommended.
+If a patient has risk factors for gastrointestinal bleeding, stress ulcer prophylaxis should be given.

-Goals of care and prognosis should be discussed with patients and their families or healthcare proxies.
-The goals should be addressed as early as possible while being incorporated into treatment and end-of-life planning, using principles of palliative medicine where appropriate.
+Goals of care and prognosis should be discussed with patients and their families or healthcare proxies as early as possible (within 72 hours).

 Because initial therapy must be empiric, antimicrobial coverage should be broad, with good penetration to all suspected sites of infection.
 Other important factors in choosing an agent include history, suspected site of infection, comorbid diseases, and pathogen susceptibility patterns in the hospital and community.
 Avoid antibiotics recently received by the patient.